-To help mitigate the shortage of parking in the area, the Commission has consistently conditioned new development within the Marina Peninsula area of Venice to provide two parking spaces per residential unit and provide provisions for guest parking.
-The proposed project provides five on-site parking spaces on each of the four lots for 20 total parking spaces.
-Two parking spaces are provided for each proposed residential unit (eight condominium units), and four additional spaces are proposed for guest parking.
-As stated above, the proposed parking spaces are accessed from the alleys and no curb cuts are proposed on Fleet Street.
+To help mitigate the shortage of parking in the area, the Commission has consistently conditioned new development within the Marina Peninsula area of

+Venice to provide two parking spaces per residential unit and provide provisions for guest parking.
+The proposed project provides five on-site parking spaces.
+Two parking spaces are provided for each proposed residential unit and an additional space is provided for guest parking.
+As stated above, the proposed parking spaces are accessed from the alleys and no curb cuts are proposed on Eastwind Street.

-In order to maximize public parking opportunities in this coastal area, the Commission finds that the lot frontage on Fleet Street shall not be utilized for private garage access, but reserved for public on-street parking.
+In order to maximize public parking opportunities in this coastal area, the Commission finds that the lot frontage on Eastwind Street shall not be utilized for private garage access, but reserved for public on-street parking.
 Garage access should be taken from the side or rear alleys.
 Most of the existing buildings in the area are designed with garage access in the rear only.
 Curb cuts for garage access are prohibited in order to preserve the possibility of maximum on-street public parking for beach access.

-The project proposes adequate on-site parking spaces to meet the needs of the proposed condominium units.
-In addition, the design of the proposed parking supply is compatible with community character and will not result in the loss of any on-street public parking along Fleet Street.
+The project proposes adequate on-site parking to meet the needs of the two proposed condominium units.
+In addition, the design of the proposed parking supply is compatible with community character and will not result in the loss of any on-street public parking along Eastwind Street.
 Therefore, the proposed project consistent with the Commission's parking standards for the Marina Peninsula area and the public access policies of the Coastal Act.